JimSeker/saveData/README.md

 **Preference Examples:**

 `PerferenceDemo` uses the preference fragments to save user preference data.
-Note, there are no support libraries used for fragment or preferences.
+It stops at API 28 and there are no support libraries used for fragment or preferences.
 Also, this is for API 16+, for older versions, see the legacy directory example.
 This example will maintained but not updated.
+Use supportPreference demos for anything API 29+.

 `SupportPerferenceDemo` (java) uses the androidx preferences fragments to save user preference data.
 This is a translation of the PerferenceDemo to the newer androidx versions.